-Additional Information: We hope to offer a trip to the Rheinland area of Germany for our year 10 and 11 students although this is subject to travel restrictions in place at that time.
+Additional Information: We hope to offer a trip to the Rheinland area of Germany for our year 10 and 11 students.

 Students will be provided with a complete list of vocabulary and grammar to assist them in their independent learning.
 Access to a bilingual dictionary is highly beneficial, although an online dictionary website would also suffice.